complight/complight.github.io/docs/publications/holobeam.md

 # Acknowledgements
 The authors would like to thank reviewers for their valuable feedback.
+The authors wish to thank Koray Kavaklı for fruitful discussions.

 <div style="float: left; height:200px;" class="boxed">
 <img align='left' src="../../media/royal_society.png" width="100" alt/>